 Your home insurance can do more than just cover the structure of your house and the contents within it.
 It can also provide you with liability coverage.
 Homeowners liability insurance can cover court costs, legal fees, and damages for many of the expensive lawsuits you may face as a homeowner in Grand Island.
-Examples include if a neighbor is bitten by your pet, if a visitor is severely injured on your property, and even cases of libel.
+Examples include if a neighbor is bitten by your pet, or a visitor is severely injured on your property and even cases of libel.
 Learn more by talking with your independent agent.

 Second Home and Vacation Home Insurance